AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     h_e = \frac{\bar v_{out}^2}{2g}{\left( {\frac{A_{out}}{A_{in}}} -1 \right)^2} = \,\,\,\, \frac{\bar v_{out}^2}{2g} \mathbf{K}

-4. **Major and minor losses vary with flow:** While it is generally important to know how increasing or decreasing flow will affect head loss, it is even more important for this class to understand exactly how flow will affect head loss.
-As the table below shows, head loss will always be proportional to flow squared during turbulent flow.
+4. **Major and minor losses vary with flow:** While it is generally important to know how increasing or decreasing flow will affect headloss, it is even more important for this class to understand exactly how flow will affect headloss.
+As the table below shows, headloss will always be proportional to flow squared during turbulent flow.
 During laminar flow, however, the exponent on :math:`Q` will be between 1 and 2 depending on the proportion of major to minor losses.

 +------------------------+--------------+--------------+
 | Head loss scales with: | Major Losses | Minor Losses |